 The idea of camping evokes thoughts of sitting around a campfire while relaxing on a starry night somewhere in the countryside.
 I guess most of us think of a blazing fire with lots of warmth and flames.

 But before you can light a fire, you need firewood to fuel the campfire.
 How much firewood you need depends on many things:

-- Type of fire – cooking, dance round, stare at in contemplation of live, the universe, and, everything…
+- stare at in contemplation of life, the universe, and, everything…

 - Type of firewood

 - Local environment – large campfires in forests are not a good idea